PaoGon/FST-REST_API/README.md

 | `email` | `string` | **Required**.
 Account Email |
 | `password` | `string` | **Required**.
 Account Password |

-returns the Authorization bearer key or the JWT token
+returns the Authorization bearer key or the  JWT token and the account type

 #### Create account